-Range: Reported from Peru, including Galapagos Islands and Gulf of California, to Vancouver Island, British Columbia.
+Range: Reported from Peru and Chile, the Galápagos Islands, and the Gulf of California north to Vancouver Island, British Columbia.
 Uncommon north of Point Conception and rare north of Monterey.

 Habitat: Mostly found in offshore rocky reefs and banks although common around some kelp beds; shallow water in summer, deeper in winter.
 Found from shallow waters to at least 620 feet deep with the largest concentrations at 90-200 feet.
 Typically feeds on crabs, shrimp, octopuses, squid and small fish

 Piers: Although occasionally seen at southern California piers near deep water or kelp, they are only common at two piers, the Cabrillo Mole and Green Pleasure Pier, both in Avalon on Catalina Island.
 At the Green Pleasure Pier I have seen schools of ocean whitefish move into the waters around the pier and caught them on virtually every cast.

 Shoreline: Rarely taken by shore anglers unless fishing at Catalina where they are common; Pebbly Beach near Avalon is a good spot late spring to summer.